duncanwp/ESEm/docs/emulation.rst

 Emulating with ESEm
 ===================

-ESEm provides a simple and streamlined interface to emulate earth system datasets stored as iris Cubes, denoted :math:`Y` in the following documentation.
+ESEm provides a simple and streamlined interface to emulate earth system datasets stored internally as iris Cubes, denoted :math:`Y` in the following documentation.
 The corresponding predictors (:math:`X`) can be provided as a numpy array or pandas `DataFrame`.
 This emulation is essentially just a regression estimating the functional form: